rungok/powershell-profile-server/README.md

 # 🎨 PowerShell Profile (Pretty PowerShell)

 A stylish and functional PowerShell profile that looks and feels almost as good as a Linux terminal.
 This fork is tailored to work better for vanilla Winodows Server 2022.
-As winget is not yet supported for server by Microsoft, modules like Zoxide fuzzy shell are installed via Chocolatey instead to work on server.
+As winget is not yet supported on server 2022 by Microsoft, modules like Zoxide fuzzy shell are installed via Chocolatey instead.

 ## ⚡ One Line Install (Elevated PowerShell Recommended)